 The Application to Participate is a fillable form.
 Please click the large button below to download it to your computer and open it in Word.
 Please review and complete all items within the application, print it, obtain your master course outline, plus your Department Chair’s and Dean’s signatures, and return the application & outline to the Center for Teaching and Learning via email as outlined in the application.

-One group will run during the Spring 2021 semester with a maximum of 12 participants.
+Two groups will run during the Spring 2021 semester with a maximum of 12 participants per group.

 The start date for the Spring (A group) is February 15, 2021, ending on April 18, 2021.

 If you would like to join, please submit the Application to Participate and a corresponding master course outline.
-All completed applications and master course outlines must be received by February 1, 2021.
+All completed applications and master course outlines must be received by March 29, 2021.
+(Now ended)

 Availability is limited and is treated on a first-come, first-serve basis.